The Downs GAA

 The Downs Gaelic Athletic Association (Na Dúnta Cumann Lúthchleas Gael) is a Gaelic football and ladies' Gaelic football club located in County Westmeath, Ireland.

 The club is located in The Downs, a community 6 km east of Mullingar.

 History

 The club was founded in 1893 and has used a variety of names: Woodown Rackers, The Downs Pigeons, The Downs Clan Lár and The Downs St Ciarán's.
-The Downs have won ten county titles and in 1972 reached the final of the Leinster Senior Club Football Championship, losing to St Vincents.
+The Downs have won eleven county titles and in 1972 reached the final of the Leinster Senior Club Football Championship, losing to St Vincents., and also in 2022, losing to Kilmacud Crokes.